Get the worry-free services and expert support you need to start your business in Montana today.

 Ongoing expenses are ones that the business must pay on a regular basis.
 They also fluctuate depending on the season or business volume.
 For instance, if you were to start a farm, your worker pay rates will increase during the harvest.
 Other ongoing expenses include the supplies needed to create your product.
 As you sell more products, your costs for materials will increase.

 Finally, list your one-time costs.
 Think about what equipment and furniture you’ll need in Montana.
 This can include computers, printers, desks, and vehicles.

 So, what industries are prominent in Montana right now?
-The most significant sector in Montana financially is restaurant and food services.
+The biggest business sector in Montana is restaurant and food services.
 Schools and construction come next, followed by administrative and support services.
 Non-internet broadcasting and scientific research and development services round out the list.

-With its wealth of tax incentives and robust government assistance, Montana is more than just a scenic place to open your business.
+With its wealth of tax incentives and robust government assistance, Montana is more than a scenic place to open your business.
 It’s a state that is rolling out the welcome mat.

 Missoula, Bozeman, and Great Falls are acceptable Montana cities in which to start a new business.
 Greg Doyon, the Great Falls City Manager, says, “Other communities have significant development costs, not to mention incredibly high real estate prices.
 Great Falls are Montana’s best-kept secret for small business.”

 Montana’s median household income is $55,328 (as of 2018), which was 3.64% higher than the previous year.
 Gallatin County has the highest median income, at $68,266.What is a good city to start a business in Florida?

 No. The average male salary in Montana is $57,596, while the average female wage is $42,785.